Forensic Science (FRSC)

 A study of the chemistry, methods of detection and analysis of narcotics, depressants, stimulants and hallucinogens.
 Also, the influence of physiochemical properties upon the pharmacological effects of drug receptor interactions.
 Historical, forensic, and socio-economic implications associated with drug abuse will also be reviewed.
 Three lecture hours.
 Prerequisites: CHEM 210, CHEM 330 or CHEM 332.

 FRSC 367 FORENSIC CHEMISTRY (3)

 Introduction to chemical and physical analyses used by a modern crime laboratory in the evaluation of physical evidence encountered in criminal acts.
 Areas of concentration will include drug analysis, toxicology, forensic serology, explosives analysis, arson examination, firearms and tool marks, latent prints and trace evidence.
 Emphasis will be placed on the value of such examinations as presented by the expert witness in a criminal trial.
 Prerequisites: CHEM 332 and CHEM 220/ CHEM 220L (CHEM 210); CHEM 220/ CHEM 220L may be taken concurrently.

 FRSC 368 PROFESSIONAL PRACTICES IN FORENSIC SCIENCE (3)

 Introduction to the various professional practices encountered in forensic science including Laboratory Safety, Quality Assurance and Quality Control, Documentation, Ethics, Chain of Custody, and Expert Witness Testimony.
 Prerequisites: CHEM 210, CHEM 332.

 FRSC 420 BODY FLUID ANALYSIS (4)

 Current methods and concepts in forensic biology with laboratory practice in identification and individualization of biological forensic samples by several different methods, including biochemical testing, antigen-antibody reactions, and DNA typing, representing best practice in forensic science.
-Prerequisites: FRSC 368, ANTH 357, BIOL 409 (may be taken concurrently).
+Prerequisite: BIOL 409 (may be taken concurrently).
 Lab/Class fee will be assessed.

 FRSC 440 FORENSIC SCIENCE, EMERGENCY MEDICINE, AND DEATH ANALYSIS (3)

 Overview of the principles of Forensic Science as it applies to emergency medicine in physical and sexual assaults, environmental contamination, natural mass disasters, terrorist attacks, and natural and suspicious deaths.
 Prerequisite: CHEM 367.